-Medium – There is a middle of the road DIY approach where you use pre-made cabinets or bookshelves and build shelves on top.
+Medium – There is a middle of the road DIY approach where you learn how to build built in bookshelves using pre-made cabinets or bookshelves and build shelves on top.
 You can do this in one of two ways.
 You can buy assembled cabinets or you can buy cabinets that require assembly, see examples of both versions below.

 - This is a pre-assembled all wood upper cabinet from Home Depot.
 This one measure 30 inches wide x 30 inches tall by 12 inches wide.
 This cabinet comes in many sizes, but this size is $80.
 Because it is a wall cabinet you would need to build a base under it.
 The advantage of buying this type of cabinet is that you can build shelves on top of it and paint it all to match.

 - This is pre-assembled laminated cabinet from Home Depot.
 This one is also 30″ x 30″ x 12″.
 This cabinet wouldn’t need to be painted and the cost is $126.